hello-robot/stretch_tutorials/getting_started/README.md

 ## What Version of Robot Do I Have?

-Stretch RE1 and RE2 are very similar.
-One quick way to tell the difference is to look at the robot's hostame:
+Stretch RE1 and Stretch 2 are very similar.
+One quick way to tell the difference is to look at the robot's hostname:

 ```bash
 >>$ hostname
 stretch-re2-2001
 ```

-Another way is to look for the distinctive  pink stripe on the RE2 base:
+Another way is to look for the distinctive  pink stripe on the base of Stretch 2:

 ![](./images/pink_strip.png)